Signed in as:

 ---

-Rick Kaerwer was born and raised outside of Boston and has lived in Chesterfield County for more than 30 years.
+Rick Kaerwer was born and raised outside of Boston and has lived in Chesterfield County for over 30 years.
 He is happily married with grown twin sons.
-Rick is a big fan of ukuleles and has been playing since 2018.
-He also played the guitar from 1976 to 1980 and has been singing since he was a wee child.
-Rick has been an LLI member since 2021 and has taught and co-taught the Beginning Ukulele course since 2022.
-He enjoys playing with the Lifelong Musicians.
-Why play with six strings when four will do?
-Come join the Beginning Ukulele class to find out.
+A big fan of ukuleles, Rick has been playing since 2018 and has been singing since he was a wee lad.
+From 1976 to 1979 Rick played the guitar and he currently enjoys playing in the LLI Lifelong Musicians group.
+Rick has been an LLI instructor since 2022.

 ---